ryouchinsa/sam3-tracker-mlx/README.md

 python test_mlx_tracker.py
 ```

-Using the same image resizing and nomalization functions, compare the result mask, iou_score, and object_score_logits between our MLX implementation and the Transformers implementation.
+Using the same image resizing and nomalization functions, compare the result mask, iou_score, and object_score_logits between our MLX implementation and the PyTorch Transformers.

 ```bash
 pip install torch==2.10.0 torchvision